Visa Traveler

 • Entry rules:

-• Visa is EXEMPT but you must apply for Canada Electronic Travel Authorization (eTA) before arrival
+• Visa is EXEMPT, but you must apply for Canada Electronic Travel Authorization (eTA) before arrival

-• Applicable to air travel only
+• Applicable to air travel only (land travel requires a Canada visa)

 • US visa must be valid at the time of eTA application, but doesn’t need to be valid when entering Canada